HSUPipeline/Overview/Templates.md

 ## Sort Template

-Neuro-physiological recordings from human subjects that allow for single-unit analyses need to be spike sorted before putative single-neuron activity can be analyzed.
+Neuro-physiological recordings from human subjects that allow for single-neuron analyses need to be spike sorted before putative single-neuron activity can be analyzed.

-In human patients, single-unit recordings are typically recorded with microwires, such as with Behnke-Fried electrodes.
+In human patients, single-neuron recordings are typically recorded with microwires, such as with Behnke-Fried electrodes.
 Notably, the specifics of these electrodes has some idiosyncracies that are different from other types of recordings, such as recordings in animal models that often use dense grids of electrodes.

-To address this, this pipeline implements a recommended approach for spike sorting human single-unit data, designed to work with microwire recordings.
+To address this, this pipeline implements a recommended approach for spike sorting human single-neuron data, designed to work with microwire recordings.

 The [SortTEMPLATE](https://github.com/HSNPipeline/SortTEMPLATE)
 contains a template repository for spike sorting data.